intrip/laravel-authentication-acl/README.md

  - The code is fully tested with Phpunit

 ####Interested in some new feature?
+There's something you like to see in this package?
 Contact me and i'll do my best to implement that in next releases.